theupdateframework/pep-on-pypi-with-tuf/README.rst

 ------------------

-If a malicious party compromises PyPI, they can sign arbitrary files with any of the online keys.
-The roles with offline keys (i.e., *root* and *targets*) are still protected.
+If a malicious party compromises PyPI, they can sign arbitrary files with any of the on-pypi keys.
+The roles with off-pypi keys (i.e., *root* and *targets*) are still protected.
 To safely recover from a repository compromise, snapshots should be audited to ensure files are only restored to trusted versions.

 When a repository compromise has been detected, the integrity of three types of information must be validated:

-1. If the online keys of the repository have been compromised, they can be revoked by having the *targets* role sign new metadata delegating to a new key.
+1. If the on-pypi keys of the repository have been compromised, they can be revoked by having the *targets* role sign new metadata delegating to a new key.

-2. If the role metadata on the repository has been changed, this would impact the metadata that is signed by online keys.
+2. If the role metadata on the repository has been changed, this would impact the metadata that is signed by on-pypi keys.
 Any role information created since the last period should be discarded.
 As a result, developers of new projects will need to re-register their projects.